sjc042/tiny-imagenet/readme.md

-# Deep Learning Model Training Script README
+# Deep Learning Model Training on TinyImagenet-200

 ## Overview
 This project is designed for training a deep learning model on a dataset using PyTorch in a JupyterNotebook script.
 The script includes functionalities for data loading, model training, and evaluation.
 The trained model's performance and training history are saved, and visualizations are generated.